cades/respec-given/README.md

 ```

   Using this form, the function will be evaluated **immediately** and the return value is assigned to `this.stack`.

+Note unlike lazy-Given, if `fn` returns a Promise or an Observable, it will be resolved/completed automatically.

+Also, `fn` can have a callback with signature `(err, res)`, so you can perform asynchronous operation.

+`fn` can also be a generator function. the returned value will be assigned to `this.varname`.

 #### Let statement